Greece is a million things, and delicious iconic Greek snacks are some of the best things you can bring home as a perfect holiday souvenir.

 If you walk a busy street in Greece in early morning, you will notice many people holding a coffee in one hand and a tyropita in the other.

 The most typical Greek snack is a pastry made with layers of buttered phyllo and filled with a cheese-egg mixture.
-It is served either in an individual-size or as a larger pie cut in pieces.
+It is served either in an individual-size or as a larger pie cut into pieces.

 Variations include the kasseropita, made with kasseri cheese, zamponopita (with ham), spanakopita (spinach) and others.
 Yes, this last delicacy might be harder to take home than the other yummy treats here.
 But see if you can get some in a small box to keep you going before you wend your way back home.
 You won’t be sorry!